HenrikSZ/BasicCRUDApp/README.md

 # Database Summary
-There are 6 database tables
+The app uses 6 different database tables.
+Here is a short doc about them.

 ## deletions
 Contains deletion comments for objects that have been marked for deletion but have not yet been removed.